NONSTOPPEBLE/AI-COMMAND-PROMPT/README.md

 3. **Screenshots**: Optionally, upload your screenshots in the `screenshots/` folder and update the table above.
 4. **Live Demo URL**: If you're hosting it, update the demo link to your hosted version.

+---

-### Key Updates:
+### Key Enhancements:

-- **Mobile Support**: Mentioned in the description that the project is **fully responsive** and works across **all devices** (Mobile, Tablet, Desktop).
-- **11th Grade Developer**: Clarified in the "About" section that the project is made by an **11th-grade student**.
-- **Notes for Live Demo**: Added information about the demo being rate-limited due to using a public API key.

-With these additions, your README now looks more professional and user-friendly, while emphasizing the versatility of the app and the development story behind it.
-Let me know if you'd like to add anything else!
+1. **Instagram ID Added**: Now you have your **Instagram handle** added under the "Author" section with a clickable link.

+2. **More Advanced Shields**: Added a few more shields (like Build Status, Issues) to make it look more professional and visually appealing.

+3. **Fully Responsive**: Added a clear statement that the project works seamlessly across all devices (Desktop, Mobile, Tablet).

+4. **More Polished Layout**: Improved formatting and organization to make the README more readable and structured.

+5. **Live Demo Shield**: Added a shield showing the live demo URL with a direct link to the hosted project.

+Feel free to edit further to match your preferences!
+Let me know if you'd like any additional changes!